 How To Apply For Financial Aid

-The primary financial aid application form is the Free Application for Federal Student Aid (FAFSA).
-This form is available on-line beginning October 1 for the upcoming award year.
+The two primary financial aid applications are the Free Application for Federal Student Aid (FAFSA) and the Illinois Alternative Application.
+Both applications are available on-line beginning October 1 for the upcoming award year.

-- If you have completed the FAFSA and need to add NEIU as a school to receive your information, enter the Title IV school code of 001693 in the application.
+- If you have completed the FAFSA or the Alternative Application and need to add NEIU as a school to receive your information, enter the Title IV school code of 001693 in the online application.

 - Using FAFSA on the web to file, students can select to sign electronically using a Federal Student Aid Identification Number or FSA ID.
 Students can apply for a Federal Student Aid ID (FSA ID) on the FAFSA site.
 Dependent students will also need at least one FSA ID from one parent.

-- For priority consideration for all institutional financial aid, your FAFSA should be received at NEIU by February 15.
+- For priority consideration for all institutional financial aid, your financial aid application should be received at NEIU by February 15.

 You will receive a Student Aid Report or SAR through the email address provided on the FAFSA.
 If any of the information on the SAR is incorrect, make the necessary corrections through the FAFSA site.
 If all the information is correct, save a copy for your records.
 To have Northeastern Illinois University receive the data from the FAFSA, add the University to the listing of schools by name search or by Title IV School Code (001693).
 Once received, the University will update the NEIUport student portal with the most current status.